-Michael Reid Gallery is thrilled to share the following press release from the National Gallery of Victoria in regards to a forthcoming exhibition of Petrina Hicks.
+Michael Reid Gallery is thrilled to share the following press release from the National Gallery of Victoria in regards to BLEACHED GOTHIC, Petrina Hicks’ major survey exhibition at the NGV.

 Shenae and Jade, 2005